owulveryck/blog/content/post/cucumber.md

 > "those computer stuffs are not for me"

-> "It has always been this way"
+> "we've always done it this way"

 There are laws that cannot be changed, but the contract between a customer and its provider could and should evolve.